baldrick/baldrick.github.com/_posts/2016-01-02-mobile-gadgets.md

 I've no idea if this is an attributable quote.
 If not, I claim ownership :-)  I've rarely regretted ponying up for a high quality item as they tend to last, they're more satisfying in use, and are often more fixable.

-Technology can be a frustrating exception to this as the pace of change is such that buying not-quite-top-end but slightly more often can be a better bet than the Rolls Royce option.
+Technology can be a frustrating exception to this as the pace of change is such that buying not-quite-top-end, but slightly more often, can be a better bet than the Rolls Royce option.

 [YMMV](http://www.urbandictionary.com/define.php?term=ymmv)